 A guide to selecting non-contact position sensors

-is the trend towards non-contact sensing more evident than in
+towards non-contact sensing more evident than in position measurement.

 Step 1 in selecting the right